 Sneakers and Oxfords

 Sneakers in all shapes and colors are now worn (and often considered fashionable) in most parts of the world.
 For some people with finicky feet, they may be the only style of shoe that’s comfortable enough for the demands of travel.
 I think a simple, sleek style offers the most versatility for day-to-evening wear.
-These from Cole Haan are subtle enough to fly under the radar when worn as part of a smart casual outfit.
+The above from Cole Haan (similar) are subtle enough to fly under the radar when worn as part of a smart casual outfit.

 If a sneaker feels just a little too casual, an oxford is another option.
 The slightly thicker soles that are on trend now can also offer some additional cushioning.
-Above, this fun and funky style from L’Amour des Pieds is incredibly comfortable and has removable insoles to accommodate orthotics.
+Above, this fun and funky style from L’Amour des Pieds (similar) is incredibly comfortable and has removable insoles to accommodate orthotics.

 More sneakers and oxfords:

 I’ve found that ankle boots can be one of the best styles to go from day to evening, and unless I’m traveling someplace very warm, I’ll almost always include them.
 They can also provide a little more protection in rain and on travel days.
-Above, these from Paul Green snake-embossed booties are sharp-looking and comfortable.
+Above, these from Paul Green snake-embossed booties (similar) are sharp-looking and comfortable.
 (They run about 1/2 size smaller than other PG styles.)

 More ankle boots: